openedx/openedx-webhooks/docs/details.rst

 - If the author is marked as "internal" (an edX employee), the bot does nothing.

-- If the author is marked as "contractor", the bot puts a comment on the pull request indicating that it doesn't know whether to make a Jira issue or not, with a link the author can use to make one.
-The bot is done.

 - If the title of the pull request indicates this is a blended project (with "[BD-XXX]" in the title), then this is a blended pull request.